ElGonan/carssification_AI/README.md

-# Carsification AI: A Machine Learning Model for Image Classification of Car Parts
+# Carssification AI: A Machine Learning Model for Image Classification of Car Parts

 **Alan Patricio González Bernal**
 **A01067546**